Constipation in children

 Your child may be constipated if:

-- they don't poo at least three times a week
+- they have not done a poo at least 3 times in the last week

 - their poo looks like "rabbit droppings" or little pellets

-If your child is already potty trained, soiled pants can be another sign of constipation, as runny poo (diarrhoea) may leak out around the hard, constipated poo.
+If your child is over 1 year old, soiled pants can be another sign of constipation, as runny poo (diarrhoea) may leak out around the hard, constipated poo.
 This is called overflow soiling.

-- aren't eating enough high-fibre foods like fruit and veg
+- not eating enough high-fibre foods like fruit and veg

-- are worried or anxious about something, such as moving house, starting nursery or the arrival of a new baby
+- feeling worried or anxious about something – such as moving house, the arrival of a new baby, or starting nursery or school

 How to treat your child's constipation

-If you think your child may be constipated, take them to the GP.
-The treatment for constipation depends on your child’s age.
+If you think your child may be constipated, take them to a GP.
+The treatment for constipation depends on your child's age.

 The longer your child is constipated, the more difficult it can be for them to get back to normal, so make sure you get help early.